+Managing the state’s shellfish resource isn’t a one-person job.
 The conference, titled “The Future of Shellfish in Rhode Island,” was a continuation of work started earlier this year by Rhode Island Sea Grant, the Coastal Resources Management Council (CRMC) and the state Department of Environmental Management (DEM).

 Despite the obvious economic and environmental benefits provided by the state’s shellfish industry, it has long been, for the most part, operating as a collection of individual parts.

 For many involved, it’s regrettable but understandable that it took all the various stakeholders — shellfish harvesters and farmers, scientists, policymakers and consumers — such a long time to be properly introduced.